Join our growing team of more than 40 volunteers!

 - Special projects &/or event preparation

 We are often invited to health fairs and community events.
-If you have enjoy speaking to people about our mission, we could use your help throughout the year, in addition to our regular events: Care to Dance (September), and Light Up a Life (December).
+If you enjoy speaking to people about our mission, we could use your help throughout the year, in addition to our annual Light Up a Life (December).

 Grief volunteers will receive additional training, which may include: